sbennell/vintagecarhiremelbourne.au/content/english/pages/faq.md

 ---
 title: "Frequently Asked Questions"
-meta_title: "Frequently Asked Questions"
-# meta description
-description: "Frequently Asked Questions"
+meta_title: "Rolls Royce Car Hire - FAQs | Rolls Royce Car Hire"
+description: "Find answers to frequently asked questions about our classic car hire services, including location, collection, booking, viewing hours, and more.
+Everything you need to plan your special day with Always Classic Cars."
 # save as draft
 draft: false
 ---

+## Welcome to Always Classic Cars
+We are a family-owned business with over 40 years of chauffeuring experience, founded by the late Tom Roberts.
+Our fleet is fully owned and operated by Always Classic Cars, with all chauffeurs licensed under Safe Transport Victoria and Commercial Passenger Vehicles Victoria.
+We carry $20 million in public liability insurance, fully covered by the Cursio Group.

-## Location
+### Location
-We are situated at 360 Elgar Rd Box Hill Vic 3128, near the corner of Standard Avenue opposite Windsor Crescent.
-Our whole collection of classic cars are on site.
+You’ll find us at **360 Elgar Rd, Box Hill, VIC 3128**, near the corner of Standard Avenue, opposite Windsor Crescent.
+Our full collection of classic cars is on-site and available for viewing by appointment.

-## Collection
+### Our Collection
-Always Classic Cars has over 25 vehicles to choose from and we offer the biggest selection of Rolls Royce’s (preserved and maintained at the highest standard).
-The cars are black, white, silver, and black and grey two-tone.

-## Cars
-All cars are owned by Always Classic Cars, driven by chauffeurs under the Commercial Passengers Vehicle Victoria.
-We carry full Public Liability.
+We proudly offer over 25 vintage and classic vehicles, including the largest selection of Rolls-Royce cars in Victoria, all preserved to the highest standard.
+Our fleet features cars in black, white, silver, and a two-tone black and grey.

-## Viewing
+### Viewing
-We welcome you to view our classic cars at our showroom.
-This allows you to sit in the cars and see whether it provides the right comfort for you.
-This is highly recommended as it is important to factor the size of the bridal gown as well as everyone’s different dynamics.

-We are open 7 days a week 9.00 am till 7.00 pm Tuesday, Thursday, and Friday - other days till 6:00 pm.
-Weekends 9.00 am till 12.00 pm all by appointment.
+We highly recommend visiting our showroom to experience the vehicles firsthand, which allows you to assess comfort and ensure accommodation for your bridal gown and other details. **Viewings are by appointment and available 7 days a week**:
+- **Tuesday, Thursday, and Friday**: 9:00 am - 7:00 pm
+- **Other weekdays**: until 6:00 pm
+- **Weekends**: 9:00 am - 12:00 pm

-## How to Book
+### How to Book
-##Please complete the online attached booking form as soon as possible.
-This way we can hold your car selection, as we wait for the deposit to come through.
-A deposit of $100 per car is required to secure your booking.
+To secure your vehicle, please complete our online booking form promptly.
+A non-refundable but transferable deposit of $100 per car is required.
+Cancellations must be made **30 days prior** to the wedding to avoid forfeiture of the full payment.
-Deposits are non- refundable; however, they are transferable.
-Cancellation must be done 30 days before the wedding or forfeiture of full payment must be made.

-We don’t have a credit facility.
-However, it is best to use our Always Classic Cars Account BSB- 633 000 Account- 3026317 as per booking form.
-You must use your name and the date of the wedding as a reference.
-The balance must be paid 7 days before the wedding at the latest by bank transfer or a cash envelope on the day to your chauffeur upon arrival.
-If you require additional hiring time on the day this is charged at $75 per 15 minutes per car thereafter.
+We do not offer credit card facilities.
+Payments can be made via our Always Classic Cars Account (BSB: 633 000, Account: 3026317).
+Be sure to reference your name and wedding date.
+The remaining balance must be paid **at least 7 days** before the wedding, either by bank transfer or in cash to the chauffeur on the event day.
+Additional hire time is charged at **$75 per 15 minutes per car**.

-## What we provide
+### What We Provide
+- Fully uniformed chauffeurs
+- Wedding ribbon and lace on the back parcel shelf
+- Red carpet service
+- Champagne glasses, water, and umbrellas
-Fully uniformed chauffeurs and wedding ribbon on your car and lace on the back parcel shelf.
-Red carpet, champagne glasses, water and Moscato or non-alcoholic apple cider and umbrellas.
-Chauffeurs will always open and close all doors for all the passengers.
+- One bottle of Moscato or non-alcoholic apple cider per booking
+- Chauffeurs will always open and close doors for passengers

-## Prices
-We provide an upfront pricelist and packages to your needs.
-Packages can’t be reduced in price once it is locked in.
-Saturdays and Sundays have a 3-hour minimum hire.
-All prices include GST.
-Travel fees are applicable outside Melb metro areas.
-Please note there is a surcharge for public holidays.

-## More information
+### More Information
-We encourage all couples to provide as much information as possible on your booking form as this will ensure a perfect day.
-It would also be great to have a contact person on the day, other than the bridal couple as this would be very helpful.
-We will contact you a couple of weeks before the wedding day to cross check all the details as communication is vital to ensure the day goes smoothly.
+To ensure a smooth experience, we advise providing as much detail as possible on your booking form.
+It’s also helpful to designate a contact person other than the bridal couple for the day.
+We’ll confirm final details with you a few weeks before the wedding.

+### Prices
+We provide transparent, upfront pricing tailored to your specific needs.
+Once your package is confirmed, the hire duration cannot be shortened.
+A minimum hire period of **3 hours** applies, with all prices inclusive of GST.
+Travel fees may apply for longer distances, and a surcharge is applicable for bookings on public holidays.

+### Night Transfers
+Night transfers are based on a one-hour hire.
+If additional time is required, please inform us in advance.
+Extra time is charged at **$75 for every 15 minutes**.
+Signatures and recorded times are necessary to finalize the invoice.
+An additional $75 fee applies for pickups after midnight.